f1982/the-den-of-andy-2022/src/assets/md/app-privacy-policy.md

 ### Face Image Data

-- We take your privacy seriously.
-When you upload a photo to use our cartoon character generation feature, here's how we handle your face image data:
+We take your privacy seriously.
+When you upload a photo to use our app, here's how we handle your face image data:

-- Temporary Use Only: Uploaded images are only used temporarily for the sole purpose of generating cartoon characters through our AI partners (such as Google Gemini or OpenAI).
+- Temporary Use Only: Uploaded images are only used temporarily for the sole purpose of the app feature through our AI partners (such as Google Gemini or OpenAI).

 - No Permanent Storage: Your image is not stored permanently on our servers.
 It is automatically deleted shortly after the processing is completed.

 - No Third-Party Sharing: We do not share your face image data with any third-party companies for marketing, analytics, or any other purposes.
 The image is only sent to the AI service provider strictly for processing.

 - No Face Recognition or Tracking: We do not perform or store any facial recognition, analysis, or tracking of your image.

 ### Information Collected Automatically